TanviBurji/CAMPUS-EVENT-MANAGEMENT/README.md

 System scales to ~50 colleges, 500 students each.

 My Understanding of the Problem:
-“Admins need a way to create and manage events.”
+Admins need a way to create and manage events.
-“Students should be able to register and mark attendance.”
+Students should be able to register and mark attendance.
-“Reports are needed to analyze popularity and participation.”
+Reports are needed to analyze popularity and participation.
-Assumptions (e.g., event IDs unique across colleges, prevent duplicate registrations).
+Assumptions(e.g. event IDs unique across colleges, prevent duplicate registrations).

 Features Implemented:
 Event creation (Admin).